radeksm/qpid-quick-start/qpid_quick_start_guide.rst

 1. Introduction
 ---------------

-Apache Qpid™ is a cross-platform AMQP messaging broker that supports many languages and platforms.
-This document is a step-by-step guide which describes basic installation and configuration of Qpid broker.
+Apache Qpid™ C++ broker is a cross-platform AMQP messaging daemon which supports many languages and platforms.
+This document is a step-by-step guide which describes basic installation and configuration of Qpid C++ broker.

 **Basic assumption**